joshhornby/joshhornby.github.io/_posts/2025-07-07-product-engineers.md

 - Customer problems get solved, not just acknowledged.
 - Solutions fit the shape of the need, not just the spec.
 - Feedback loops get tighter, learning happens faster.
-- The boundary between engineering and product blurs in a good way.
+- The boundary between engineering and product blurs, in a good way.

 There are fewer long hand-offs, less energy spent justifying the roadmap, and more collective momentum.
 The team shifts from "are we building it right?" to "are we building the right thing?"